ankushjain01/IIITM-SVI-dataset/README.md

 # IIITM-SVI-dataset
 It is a database that consists of 8 images of 4 different subjects captured under different camera distances (near and far) at computational intelligence and data mining research (CIDMR) laboratory, ABV-IIITM, Gwalior.

-# Sample images of different subjects
+# Sample image of different subjects

 ![alt text](https://raw.githubusercontent.com/ankushjain01/IIITM-CIDMR-SVI-dataset/sample.png)